 Prickles, spikes or spines?

-Last month I showed you the start of my process around illustrating a book - the initial thumbnails and why it’s so important for me to see an overall view of the book at this stage.
+Last month I showed you the start of my process around illustrating a picture book - the initial thumbnails and why it’s so important for me to see an overall view of the book at this stage.
 Since last month I’ve been reworking those rough and hairy thumbnails, knocking them into a bit more shape, although I'm sure some of you may struggle to make sense of them.
 I also re-read the report from my manuscript assessor.

-Having a professional assessment done is probably the most valuable investment I have made with my own stories.
+Having a professional assessment done is probably the most valuable investment I have made with my own picture book stories.
 Over time, I may not need to always do this, but at the moment I’m more than happy to hear the good, and the bad news about my novice attempts at writing picture books.
 My assessor gives an honest, accurate report on the manuscripts weaknesses and strengths - I have certainly learnt more about crafting a story with these assessments.

 Thumbnails continued So, with the report beside me I reworked the thumbnails and resolved some of the problems.
 A couple of pages needed text moved to a previous page and in two places I changed the text so it kept the focus on the main character and the core message rather than diluting the impact of the story by introducing characters that slowed the pace down.
 Additional text helped make more sense of what was happening to the characters - I have to remind myself I am not writing a wordless book!